atomicateam/atomica/DOCKERREADME.md

 ~~~
 sudo docker kill containerId
 ~~~
+To delete all the docker containers and images sudo docker system prune -a

 ## Development triggers
 At the moment, the platform is rebuilt whenever a push is made to `docker` or `develop` using the option `(docker|develop)`.